 How Small Businesses Can Handle the Voice Search Revolution

 Alright.
-By now you can see that voice search marketing is a pretty huge deal.
+By now you can see that voice marketing is a pretty huge deal.
 It’s here to stay, and it’s going to shake things up in a big way in the years ahead.
 There’s a lot to be gained by getting involved, and when it’s done right, your brand and your customers will feel the benefits of voice search.

-We think it’s time you learned just how to start voice search marketing.
+We think it’s time you learned just how to start voice marketing.
 After all, why should everyone else have all the fun?

 If you already have content on your web pages, it may seem like a gargantuan task to have to revamp it for voice searches.
 But it’s doable, and as you now know, it’s worth the effort.